 In this research, the team delivers a novel model-agnostic method to automate the design of controllers for vehicles with vastly different configurations.

-In future work, the team is planning to investigate how to increase the maneuverability through improved geometry design.
+In future work, the team is planning to investigate how to increase maneuverability through improved geometry design.
 This will help perfect the flight performance of the UAV.

-The team will present their novel computational controller design at SIGGRAPH 2019, held 28 July-1 August in Los Angeles.
+The team will present their novel computational controller design at SIGGRAPH 2019, held on 28 July-1 August in Los Angeles.